Aceh: Literature

+Aceh has a tradition of oral literature, such as the folktales The king of the parakeets and Banta Berensyah.

 The oldest Acehnese manuscripts that can be found are from 1069 H (1658/1659 AD), namely Hikayat Seuma'un.

 Before Dutch colonialism (1873–1942), almost all Acehnese literature was in the form of poetry known as Hikayat.
 Very little is in the form of prose and one of them is the Book of Bakeu Meunan which is a translation of the book Qawaa'id al-Islaam.

 It was only after the arrival of the Dutch that Acehnese writings appeared in the form of prose, in the 1930s, such as Lhee Saboh Nang written by Aboe Bakar and De Vries.
 It was only afterward that various forms of prose appeared, but still remained dominated by the form of Hikayat.

+Transportation

+The 74-km Sigli–Banda Aceh Toll Road is currently under construction, as a part of the Trans-Sumatra Toll Road.

+Railways in Aceh has started since the Dutch colonial era.
+In 1876 the Royal Netherlands East Indies Army (KNIL) started to build a 750-mm gauge railways known as Atjeh Tram, which began operating from 1882 to 1942 and later changed its name to Atjeh Staatsspoorwegen (ASS) in 1916.
+Its railways assets, now mostly inactive, is under the ownership of the Regional Division I North Sumatra and Aceh of Kereta Api Indonesia.
+Cut Meutia (train) is a train that serves Krueng Geukueh to Krueng Mane in North Aceh Regency.

+Airports in Aceh include Sultan Iskandar Muda International Airport in Aceh Besar Regency (serving Banda Aceh and surrounding areas) and Maimun Saleh Airport in Sabang.